power-grid-lib/pglib-opf/README.md

 A detailed description of this mathematical model is available [here](https://arxiv.org/abs/1502.07847).
 All of the cases files are curated in the [Matpower](www.pserc.cornell.edu/matpower) data format and baseline results are available in [BASELINE.md](BASELINE.md).

+### Problem Variants

+These cases may also be useful for benchmarking the following variants of the Optimal Power Flow problem,
+* DC Optimal Power Flow
+* AC Optimal Transmission Switching
+* DC Optimal Transmission Switching

+That said, these cases are curated with the AC Optimal Power Flow problem in mind.
+Application to other domains and problem variants should be done with discretion.

 ## Case File Overview

 A forthcoming technical report will detail the sources, motivations, and procedures for curating these case files.